Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Introduction

 This paper presents \textbf{RABIT}, a \textbf{R}anking and \textbf{A}ttention scheme with \textbf{B}i-level feature alignment for versatile \textbf{I}mage \textbf{T}ranslation and manipulation.
-RABIT consists of an alignment network and a generation network that are optimized jointly.
-The alignment network establishes feature correspondences between a conditional input (semantic guidance) and an exemplar (style guidance).
-With the built correspondences, the exemplar is warped to be aligned with the conditional input to provide accurate style guidance for the generation network.
-However, building dense correspondence incurs quadratic computational complexity which struggles with high-resolution correspondences.
-We design a bi-level alignment strategy with a Ranking and Attention Scheme (RAS) which builds feature correspondences efficiently at two levels: 1) a top-$k$ ranking operation for dynamically generating block-wise ranking matrices; 2) a dense attention module that achieves dense correspondences between features within blocks as illustrated in Fig. \ref{im_intro}.
+To mitigate the quadratic computational complexity issue of building the dense correspondence between conditional inputs (semantic guidance) and exemplars (style guidance), we design a bi-level alignment strategy with a Ranking and Attention Scheme (RAS) which builds feature correspondences efficiently at two levels: 1) a top-$k$ ranking operation for dynamically generating block-wise ranking matrices; 2) a dense attention module that achieves dense correspondences between features within blocks as illustrated in Fig. \ref{im_intro}.
 RAS enables to build high-resolution correspondences and reduces the memory cost from $\mathcal{O}(L^2)$ to $\mathcal{O}(N^2 + b^2)$ ($L$ is the number of features for alignment, $b$ is block size, and $N=\frac{L}{b}$).
-However, the top-$k$ operation involves index swapping whose gradient cannot be propagated in networks.
-To address this issue, we approximate the top-$k$ ranking operation to regularized earth mover's problem by imposing entropy regularization to earth mover's distance.
-Then the regularized earth mover's problem can be solved with a Sinkhorn iteration \cite{cuturi2013sinkhorn} (in a differentiable manner) which enables gradient back-propagation effectively.
+However, the top-$k$ operation involves index swapping whose gradient cannot be back-propagated in networks.
+To address this issue, we approximate the top-$k$ ranking operation with a regularized Earth Mover's problem \cite{emd} which enables gradient back-propagation effectively.